etalbert102/geochron/README.md

 time_delta= dt.timedelta(hours=1), hash_func= hasher.hash_collection)

 ```
-Geochron also provides helper functions for visualization using popular libraries like Folium.
+Geochron also provides helper functions for visualization using popular libraries like Folium and Pydeck.
+These helpers
+arlocated in geochron.visualizations

 ## More Information